 Click the red button to buy a theater script or michael’s books

-His produced plays include:
+His plays include:

-Oedipus at Colonus, No Chaos: Pollock’s Wife, Chicago 7 (+2), Profiles In Courage, HUSTLE, The Ice Lid, Euphrasy/EuKrazy, Lula, Deaf Hearing: A War Piece, Pyramus & Thisbe, Feed The Hole, The Ledge, Trojan WomeNYC, Awake & Slumber, Great Expectations, Lady Chaplin And Her Tramp, Night of Introductions, an adaptation of Amadeus, Lenny Bruce, Alive!
+The Influencer, Oedipus at Colonus, No Chaos: Pollock’s Wife, Chicago 7 (+2), Apart/A Part, Profiles In Courage, HUSTLE, The Ice Lid, Euphrasy/EuKrazy, Lula, TorturedBeautiful, Deaf Hearing: A War Piece, Pyramus & Thisbe, Feed The Hole, The Ledge, Trojan WomeNYC, Awake & Slumber, Great Expectations, Lady Chaplin And Her Tramp, Night of Introductions, an adaptation of Amadeus, Lenny Bruce, Alive!
 (Co-writer), lyrics for songs for Pericles, and Hostage: An Oratorio for which he wrote the book and lyrics and his late uncle, David Stock, wrote the music.